amrelarabi/Ecommerce-laravel-project/readme.md

 # ecommerce
 Laravel ecommerce project
-How to run
+# How to run
-to run the project as a developer you should
+To run the project as a developer you should:
 1. Edit .env file setting the database info DB_CONNECTION=mysql
   DB_HOST=127.0.0.1